brainuser5705/personal-website/_projects/personal-website.md

 **Features**
 - Formatted status updates and can support links, images
-- Automated processes for data insertion [(had to remove this after hosting with Heroku)](https://ashleyliew-prod.herokuapp.com/blog/How-My-Website-Works-(PHP)/)
+- Automated processes for data insertion (had to remove this after hosting with Heroku)
 - Own domain (removed for new version)

 **Development Process**